 You will need to access your financial aid portal to view your current, and pass, financial aid offers.
 Visit my.pba.edu to access your financial aid portal.
 You will need your myPBA login credentials to enter the site.

-You will pay your bill on your Student Account Center (https://pba.afford.com/).
-All one-time, or monthly, payments will be made here.
+You will pay your bill on your NelNet Campus Commerce account.
+All one-time or monthly payments will be made here.

 You will be required to go through the health waiver process to either selector decline the PBA Health Insurance coverage.
-This process can be completed by visiting the website aetnastudenthealth.com/pba.
+This process can be completed by visiting the UnitedHealthcare portal.

-If this is not completed prior to the deadline there will be a one-time insurance fee of $2,163 applied to your bill.
+If this is not completed prior to the deadline there will be a one-time insurance fee of $2,085 applied to your fall 2021 bill.

 Disbursement of financial aid occurs according to federally mandated regulations.
 Students are expected to receive their refunds approximately 3 to 4 weeks after the end of “Add/Drop” period.
 If you are enrolled in courses in multiple subterms, the amount of your first refund will be effected by your enrollment.
 You can view the expected refund dates on your myPBA account .